 This walk climbs to Detling Hill, just to the east of the village of Detling in Kent.
 The hill is located in the Kent Downs area of the North Downs and provides fine views over the surrounding countryside from the summit.

-After taking in the fine views over the Low Weald, the route then descends to Thurnham Castle.
+After taking in the fine views over the Low Weald, the route then descends to Thurnham Castle in White Horse Wood Country Park.
 Here you'll find the remains of a 12th-century flint-built castle constructed by Robert of Thurnham in the reign of Henry II.